Charting Your Path to Greater Success and FREEDOM

 The very best way to realize a vision is to do it collectively, with full participation from your team to help achieve your vision.

-Your leadership team should help to define the goals necessary to achieve the vision,
+Your leadership team should help to define the goals necessary to achieve the vision, because after all, they are the ones responsible for achieving the goals.

 Begin with the BHAG, your primary objective, then break it down into smaller and smaller goals, e.g. 3-year goals, 1-year goals, and 90-day quarterly goals.